-Keolis is the world ‘s largest tram operator and a leader in light rail here in the UK
+Keolis is the world ‘s largest tram and automated metro operator

 We currently operate three of UK’s most prestigious networks, carrying over half the UK’s light rail passengers between them.
 They are:

 KeolisAmey Docklands became the operator of the Docklands Light Railway network in London in 2014 under a seven year franchise agreement.
-KeolisAmey Docklands, a joint venture formed between Keolis and Amey, was awarded the light rail franchise to operate and maintain the DLR until 2021.
-This contract has since been extended by four years, which is testament to the success of our team there.
+KeolisAmey Docklands, a joint venture formed between Keolis and Amey, was awarded the franchise to operate and maintain the DLR until 2021.
+This contract has since been extended by four years, which is testament to the success of our dedicated team.

 In 2017, KeolisAmey, the joint venture between Keolis and UK services provider Amey, won the contract to operate Greater Manchester’s Metrolink tram network.
 With 103km of track and eight lines serving 99 stations, Metrolink is currently the largest tram system in the United Kingdom.

 Key features of the contract include a major focus on improving operational reliability, customer service and security with an increased staff presence on the network – particularly in the evening and at weekends.